• Login

 • Fluid Interfaces

-She graduated Magna Cum Laude from Wellesley College with a Bachelor's degree in Computer Science and Statistics.
-As a certified GEL2 in the MIT Gordon Engineering Leadership Program, she has coached and led students from MIT and Wellesley, collaborating with industry experts to cultivate engineering leadership.
+Michelle graduated Magna Cum Laude from Wellesley College with a Bachelor's degree in Computer Science and Mathematics.
+As a certified GEL2 in the MIT Gordon Engineering Leadership Program, she has coached and led students from MIT and Wellesley, working with industry mentors to cultivate engineering leadership.

 1. Exploring the Effects of Wearable Haptic Feedback on Interoceptive Awareness and Emotion Regulation